superbox-dev/unipi-control/README.md

 ## Extras

 I have written a Home Assistant blueprint automation to control covers with binary sensors.
-Take a look in the extra's folder.
+Take a look in the [extras](extras) directory.